Degree Level:

 Learn about Graphic Design major and minor academic courses here.

 Graphic Design student working with Professor Neyen in Mac labAs a Graphic Design student, you will study visual communication with an emphasis on conceptual problem-solving and technical proficiency.
 You'll learn to create and develop purposeful forms of visual art and how to apply this skill to various career paths.
-You won't just hone your craft as a graphic artist, you'll learn how to effectively visually communicate with an audience – inspiring viewers with your art.
+You won't just hone your craft as a graphic artist, you'll learn how to effectively visually communicate with an audience.

 Be prepared for your future

 Today's graphic designers work in both analog and digital design.
-This Graphic Design degree will prepare you for opportunities as a graphic artist in branding, UX/UI (User Interface/User Experience Design), packaging, interactive design, publication design, and corporate communications, among others.
-This program brings together artistic and computer techniques in tandem with conceptual problem-solving setting you up for various careers in creative professions such as publishing, content creation, advertising, entertainment design, web design, web animation, and art direction.
+The Graphic Design degree will prepare you for jobs in branding, UX/UI (User Interface/User Experience Design), packaging, interactive design, publication design, and corporate communications, among others.
+This program incorporates creativity with digital proficiency in tandem with conceptual problem-solving preparing you for various careers in creative professions such as publishing, content creation, advertising, entertainment design, web design, web animation, and art direction.

 Christopher Neyen